 *Although we specialize in highly masked women and girls (a much less understood presentation of autism), we also specialize in neurodivergence in clients of all genders, ages, and abilities.

-We are very thankful for these kind words from our clients:
+We are very thankful for these kind testimonials from our clients:

 Much of the anxiety and frustration I experienced was not rooted in negative thinking patterns, but in being given diagnoses and interventions that never resolved the issues I was actually struggling with.
 I understood the mechanics of what I was experiencing—the systems, the processes—yet I felt trapped inside a soundproof room.
 It was as if my voice had been taken from me, as though I were speaking another language that no one could understand, unable to communicate in a way that anyone could truly hear.